 This ragtag group had ‘band’ written all over them.
 There was a tall drink of water with backcombed hair, another wearing an unbuttoned floral shirt over an untucked floral t-shirt, a top-heavy chap somehow carrying an entire drum kit on his own, a mangy little fellow drifting with the wind, and that nice young man from the library.

 Striding out in front of them was–

 ‘Hello Leonard,’ she said, ignoring his evident horror and kissing the air beside his cheek.
 ‘Good to see you’re still in business.
 These boys need a ride out of town.
 Have you got something suitable?’

 He did.
 He showed it to them.
 It was an old Soviet family wagon.
 At least, it was once.
 A patchwork of angular parts and panels, it was certainly big enough.
 It also looked like a good kick was all the excuse it needed to fall apart.

 ‘That looks like a good kick is all the excuse it needs to fall apart,’ Waltz said.

 ‘Let’s find out,’ Gould said.
 ‘You don’t have any objections, do you Leonard?’

 ‘Give the van a good kick.’

 Theo straightened up.
 He was all too happy to oblige.
-Allowing himself room for a proper runup, he jogged forward and exectuted with perfect form.
-The steel toe of his boot hit the van’s bumper with a deep, beautiful bong.
+Allowing himself room for a proper runup, he jogged forward and executed with perfect form.
+The steel toe of his boot hit the van’s bumper with a deep, booming bong sound.
 The metalwork shivered, the wing mirrors quivered.
 The van stayed intact.

 ‘We’ll take it,’ Gould said.
 ‘Load up, boys.
 There’s a world out there just waiting for you to fall into its lap.’